 “International brands like the Wall Street Journal and Chanel were setting up shop.
 The city’s cruddy public transportation system was being revolutionized by an ultramodern metro. [...]
 The educated elite [...] bragged about the new malls and cinemas going up in Gurgaon.”

-Reforms began under Manmohan Singh in 1991 when he was Finance Minister.
-He began to dismantle Nehruite socialism.
+Reforms began under Manmohan Singh, who began to dismantle Nehruite socialism in 1991, when he was Finance Minister.
 This new India, and new Delhi, does not like to talk about its noir side.

 “Every morning, papers abound with alarming stories: accounts of the unmitigated corruption and contract killing that make this city of more than fifteen million tick; indications of increasing divisions between rich and poor that lead servants to murder masters and foment Maoist movements in the country’s hinterland; synopses of so many rapes and sexual assaults that readers become numb to them.
 Yet the everyday depravity and anguish of Delhi life remains confined to news copy.
 Despite notable exceptions like Namita Gokhale and Arvind [sic] Adiga, authors of literature – particularly those who write in English – usually choose to ignore the capital’s stains.”
 Perhaps no more.
 What must the rape statistics be telling us about violence hidden in the home?